 Nation’s Largest Pet Insurer Reveals Most Common Causes of Veterinary Visits

 Brea, Calif.
-(April 2, 2013) – Just like their human counterparts, when pets are afflicted with even seemingly minor ailments such as an ear infection, stomach ache or cough, it can prompt a visit to the doctor.
-While the majority of these conditions are rarely life threatening, they can become chronic and expensive to treat.
+(April 2, 2014) – While seemingly minor ailments in pets such as an ear infection, skin problems, stomach ache or a cough are rarely life-threatening, they can prompt a visit to the veterinarian before they become chronic and expensive to treat.
 Veterinary Pet Insurance Co.
-(VPI) policyholders spent more than $58 million in 2012 treating the 10 most common medical conditions affecting their pets.
-VPI, the nation’s oldest and largest provider of pet health insurance, recently sorted its database of more than 485,000 insured pets to determine the top 10 dog and cat medical conditions in 2012.
+(VPI) policyholders spent more than $66 million in 2013 treating the 10 most common medical conditions affecting their pets.
+VPI, the nation’s first and largest provider of pet health insurance, recently sorted its database of more than 500,000 insured pets to determine the top 10 dog and cat medical conditions in 2013.
 Below are the results:

 |Top Dog Conditions||Top Cat Conditions|